 How to Apply:

 - Complete your online application.
 While you wait for your transcripts to be processed, you can begin your online application, which lets you build, edit and save sections of your application along the way.
-We strongly recommend using either Firefox or Chrome browsers when completing the online application.

 - Order your official transcript(s).
 Official transcript(s) indicating that the applicant has earned an appropriate baccalaureate degree from an accredited college or university.
 Transcripts from all institutions are required.
 A cumulative grade point average of 3.0 on a 4.0 scale for all previous undergraduate and graduate work is required for full acceptance.